carmenchui/carmenchui.github.io/_pages/most.md

 - unique spiro
 - unique tether

+The ontology represents atoms, bonds, functional groups, and skeletons as elements of the domain in the ontology, and imports theories from [molecular_graph](https://github.com/gruninger/colore/blob/master/ontologies/molecular_graph/).

 Verification of Theories
 ================================================
-- This ontology has been verified with theories found in the [tripartite_incidence](https://github.com/gruninger/colore/blob/master/ontologies/tripartite_incidence/) hierarchy.
+- This ontology has been verified with theories found in the [bipartite_incidence](https://github.com/gruninger/colore/blob/master/ontologies/bipartite_incidence/) and [tripartite_incidence](https://github.com/gruninger/colore/blob/master/ontologies/tripartite_incidence/) hierarchies in [COLORE](https://github.com/gruninger/colore).
 - See the [mappings](https://github.com/gruninger/colore/blob/master/ontologies/most/mappings/) folder for translation definitions.
-- See the [interprets](https://github.com/gruninger/colore/blob/master/ontologies/most/interprets/) folder for proofs.
+- See the [experiments](https://github.com/gruninger/colore/blob/master/ontologies/most/experiments/) folder for proofs.